Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Experimental proposals

+We begin by reviewing the key signatures of the TW protocol, as discussed in the previous sections and summarized in Table~\ref{table:comparison}.
+We first recall that the simplest experimental signal---that is, any non-trivial teleportation fidelity of a single qubit---has already been demonstrated experimentally in the closely-related HPR protocol~\cite{landsman2019verified,blok2020quantum}.
+As discussed in Section~\ref{late times}, this signifies that the implemented unitary is scrambling but does not distinguish between peaked-size or gravitational teleportation.
+In what follows, we discuss two more refined applications of the TW protocol.

+\emph{Characterizing size distributions in generic scrambling dynamics}---The dynamics of the teleportation fidelity within the TW protocol can be used to probe the size distributions of time-evolved operators.
+This approach relies on the peaked-size teleportation mechanism and thus applies to generic scrambling systems, including the examples analyzed in Section \ref{sec: intermediate time} (e.g.~RUCs, spin chains, high T SYK).

+Specifically, the teleportation fidelity as a function of time exhibits three relevant features.
+First, since peaked-size teleportation relies on the \emph{width} of the size distribution being small, $ g \delta \Size / N \lesssim 1$, its success or failure indicates whether the width has surpassed the tunable value, $N / g$.
+Depending on the model and the value of $g$, this leads to a temporal profile that exhibits three regimes: initial teleportation when the size width is small, no teleportation when $\delta \Size \gtrsim N / g$, and late time teleportation once the size width converges to its small final value in a finite-size system [as depicted schematically in Fig.~\ref{fig: 1}(c) and observed numerically in 0D RUCs in Fig.~\ref{fig: RUC}(c)].

-Once teleportation is established, measuring the fidelity as a function of the time parameterizing $U$ probes the size distribution of time-evolved local operators in two ways.
-First, within the peaked-size regime, oscillations in the teleportation fidelity as a function of time provide a direct measurement of the growth in operator size.
+Second, within the peaked-size regime, oscillations in the teleportation fidelity as a function of time, $F = \frac 5 8 - \frac 3 8 \cos( \constd g \Size(t) / N )$ [Eq.~\eqref{eq: F peaked-size}], provide a direct measurement of the growth in operator size.
 In particular, setting $g = 2\pi n + \pi$, one expects to see $n$ oscillations in the teleportation fidelity before it reaches its late time plateau.
-The peaks in these oscillations give the operator size as a function of time: $\Size = (m / n)(1 - 1/d^2) N$ at the $m^{\text{th}}$ peak.
+The peaks in these oscillations give the operator size as a function of time: $\Size = (m / n)(1-1/d^2) N$ at the $m^{\text{th}}$ peak.

-Second, since peaked-size teleportation relies on the size \emph{width} $\delta \Size$ being small, $g \delta \Size / N \lesssim 1$, its success or failure indicates whether the width has surpassed the tunable value $N / g$.
-Dependent on the model and the value of $g$, this leads to an illuminating three-regime profile for the teleportation fidelity as a function of time: initial teleportation when size width is small, no teleportation when $\delta \Size \gtrsim N / g$, and late time teleportation once the size width relaxes to its small late time value [as depicted schematically in Fig.~\ref{fig: 1}(c) and observed numerically in 0D RUCs in Fig.~\ref{fig: RUC}(c)].
-As outlined in detail for 0D, 1D, and 2D RUCs in Section~\ref{intermediate time}, the timescales at which these regimes occur directly probe the scaling of the size width of the distribution.